itversity/data-engineering-spark/README.md

 Here are the steps to start the environment.
 * Run `docker-compose up itvdflab -d --build`.
-* It will set up single node Hadoop, Hive and Spark Environment along with metastore for hive.
+* It will set up environment with Jupyter Lab and Postgresql.
+You can validate by running `docker-compose ps`.
 * You can run `docker-compose logs -f` to review the progress.
 * You can stop the environment using `docker-compose stop` command.